theloneexplorerquest/study-notes/DDIA/Encoding and Evolution.md

 ### Data encoding and evolution for RPC
 Server update first, and then client.
 Thus, only backward compatiblity is required.

+In Restful, we can add optinoal request parameter and adding new fiew to response objects.

 Service compatibility is made harder by the fact that RPC is often used for communication across organizational boundaries, so the provider of a service often has no control over its client and cannot force update.
 If a compatibility-breaking changes is reqiured, we need to maintining multiple versions.

 ## Message passing Dataflow